Skip to content

 Critical: The correct Enterprise Copilot Platform App ID is fb8d773d-7ef8-4ec0-a117-179f88add510.
 Verify all existing CA policies reference this exact value — misconfigured app IDs will cause policies to miss Copilot traffic entirely.

-Microsoft Entra ID will begin enforcing a behavioral change to Conditional Access policies starting March 27, 2026, with rollout completing across all cloud environments through June 2026.
+Microsoft Entra ID began enforcing a behavioral change to Conditional Access policies starting May 13, 2026, with rollout completing across all cloud environments through June 2026.

-What changes: Policies targeting "All resources" that include resource exclusions will now enforce MFA and device compliance even for the excluded resources when users sign in through client applications requesting low-privilege scopes.
+What changed: Policies targeting "All resources" that include resource exclusions now enforce MFA and device compliance even for the excluded resources when users sign in through client applications requesting low-privilege scopes.
 Previously, these exclusions created a bypass path.

-FSI impact: Institutions with CA policies structured as "All resources + exclusions" should audit their policies before March 2026.
-If the Enterprise Copilot Platform (App ID: fb8d773d-7ef8-4ec0-a117-179f88add510) is listed as an exclusion in any "All resources" policy, those policies will now enforce controls against Copilot access.
-Per NYDFS 23 NYCRR Part 500, Section 500.12, MFA requirements for external network access apply — this enforcement change closes a gap where Copilot-specific exclusions could bypass MFA requirements.
+FSI impact: Institutions with CA policies structured as "All resources + exclusions" should have audited their policies before the May 2026 enforcement date.
+If the Enterprise Copilot Platform (App ID: fb8d773d-7ef8-4ec0-a117-179f88add510) is listed as an exclusion in any "All resources" policy, those policies are now enforcing controls against Copilot access.
+Per NYDFS 23 NYCRR Part 500, Section 500.12, MFA requirements for external network access apply — this enforcement change closed a gap where Copilot-specific exclusions could bypass MFA requirements.

 Conditional Access Signal Matrix